Ordinary Time: September 17th

 - Read Volume One of St. Robert Bellarmine's major work, Controversies of the Christian Faith here.
 You can also read The Art of Dying Well online here

-- Watch this short video on St. Robert Bellarmine
+- Watch this short excerpt of this video, beginning minute 8:55, ending 14:33, on the lasting impact of St. Robert Bellarmine

 Stigmata of St. Francis